dobreasca/fp-2024-cub-fall/minesweeper_hs/README.md

 1. **Start the Game**

 - Run the executable in order to begin the game `stack exec minesweeper`
-- The default size of the board is 8x8 which can also be modified in the code.
-Moreover, the rows and column are numbered 0-7 **_not_** 1-8!
+- The default size of the board is 8x8 which can also be modified in the beginning of the game.
+Moreover, the rows and column are numbered starting from 0, **_not_** 1!

 2. **Commands**